-In 1987, we proudly dedicated our Visitors Center in Cabot, Vermont to Farm Women Everywhere, and as we celebrate our Centennial anniversary, our appreciation has never been stronger.
+In 1987, we proudly dedicated our original Visitor’s Center in Cabot, Vermont to Farm Women Everywhere, and even today, our appreciation has never been stronger.
 Like all farmers, Cabot farm women have a variety of roles on farms, and their influence on our co-operative and in our communities is immeasurable.

 To celebrate them, we asked some amazing Cabot farmers to tell us what they love about farming, what they want people to know about farming, and what it means to them to be women in a profession that’s equally rewarding and challenging—and always changing.
 We were inspired by their wisdom, passion, and dedication, and we’re excited for you to meet them—in their own words.

 Growing up, Clara Ayer spent a great deal of time working and enjoying farm life on her family’s Fairmont Farm, a 3,600-acre operation with 1,450 milking cows located in East Montpelier and Craftsbury, VT.

 Today, Clara works full-time on the farm alongside her brother Ricky Hall, and their first cousin, Tucker Purchase, as the third generation of family farmers.
 They have joined Clara and Ricky’s parents, Richard and Bonnie Hall, who had gradually taken over operations from Richard’s parents.
 Clara and her husband Dana have three children, Carson, Evelyn, and Lorraine.

 At just 33 years-old, Clara also happens to be the youngest member of Agri-Mark’s Board of Directors.
 Representing Region 12 of the cooperative, Ayer serves on the board’s Equity Committee where she reviews the co-op’s equity program making recommendations to the full board.